cancerit/TraFiC/README.md

 * [PCAP-core](http://github.com/ICGC-TCGA-PanCancer/PCAP-core/releases)
 * [RepeatMasker](http://www.repeatmasker.org/RMDownload.html)
     * We recommend the [RMBlast](http://www.repeatmasker.org/RMBlast.html) engine as it is easy to obtain (crossmatch is slightly faster)
-    * Ensure that this is available in your `$PATH` environment variable.

 Please see these for any child dependencies.